PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/ComputerVisionDataCollection.md

 __1. 'Easy' object detection task__

 - 3-5 classes representing a geometric shape (e.g., green cube, yellow cube, red pyramid, etc.).
+- Background: Box/bin
+- 'Scraping' the web for images is not allowed!
+You will have to generate the images yourself.

 One way to create these objects is by applying origami techniques to a piece of paper: